 Breast implant selection is probably the most important decision you will make in the breast augmentation process.
 Silicone implants are patients’ most common choice.

-Dr. Pittman uses the Allergan Natrelle and Sientra 5th-generation silicone “gummy bear” breast implants.
+Dr. Pittman uses the Sientra 5th-generation and Allergan Natrelle silicone “gummy bear” breast implants.
 These are the best breast implants on the market.
 Rather than the older implants that are more like a “jelly donut” with a gooey center surrounded by a silicone shell, the “gummy bear” implants’ inside and shell are one and the same.
 Think of when you bite into a gummy bear and turn it upside down…nothing happens.

 The outer shell of the implant can be smooth or textured.
 In the U.S., 90% of implants used are smooth.
 Outside of the U.S., 90% of implants used are textured.
 Smooth implants allow the implant to be freely mobile in the pocket and make it easier to create cleavage.
 Textured implants are designed to move around less.